Karn/khttp-android/docs/source/user/differences.rst

 khttp attempts to be as close to the requests module as possible, but there are some variations, especially in features that have yet to be implemented.

-* **Requests are not actually made until a property is accessed**

-  This is intentional.
-Due to the way that khttp allows ``initializers`` to set up a connection before it takes place, this must remain the way that khttp works.
-Simply accessing the ``raw`` property of a request will process the request, if no further data is needed.

 * **Some parameters are missing**

   The missing parameters from request methods are ``files``, ``proxies``, ``verify``, ``stream``, and ``cert``.
 These